Rabih az-Zubayr: War with France

 The fall of the al-Kanemi dynasty and rise of Rabih did not go unnoticed by regional powers, such as the Sokoto Caliphate, or foreign colonial powers, such as France and Britain.
 Britain chose to recognise Rabih as a legitimate ruler of the Kanem–Bornu Empire, referring to him as the "sultan of Borno", whereas the French opted to deem Rabih illegitimate so that conquests of parts of his empire could be justified.
 Rabih had not come to the attention of the French until 1893, but his strong empire was seen as an impediment to trade in the area and unsecured territory in terms of French claims during the Scramble for Africa.
 In French propaganda, Rabih's state was also highlighted as a brutal slave economy and opposition against the African slave trade was appropriated by the French as a justification for war against Rabih.

 France sent several expeditions into Central Africa to realise their claims on the region.
 In 1896, an expedition led by Émile Gentil was sent from Brazzaville to secure Lake Chad.
 In July 1899, the advance guard of Gentil's expedition, under Henri Bretonnet, reached Rabih's territory, supposedly to aid Bagirmi against Rabih.
 The French force was massacred at the battle of Togbao and Bretonnet was killed.
 Rabih's victory led the French to increase their forces.
-In October 1899, Rabih captured and executed the French explorer Ferdinand de Béhagle, in retaliation for French actions against his him.
+In October 1899, Rabih captured and executed the French explorer Ferdinand de Béhagle, in retaliation for French actions against him.

 Further expeditions were sent to consolidate French claims in Sudan and the Sahara and then rendezvous with Gentil.
 Another Central African expedition, the Voulet–Chanoine Mission, marched by the Niger River in January 1899 and descended into unprecedented brutality and slaughters on their journey through Hausaland, so much so that Lt-Colonel Jean-François Klobb was sent to stop the expedition.
 Klobb was killed by Captain Paul Voulet and the expedition was only stopped when local African recruits mutinied and killed both French commanders.
 Another expedition, led by Amédée-François Lamy, defeated the Tuareg but failed to subdue them and then joined with the remains of the Voulet–Chanoine Mission.
 On the way to join Gentil, the Lamy expedition encountered Sanda Kura of the al-Kanemi dynasty, along with a few hundred followers.
 Sanda Kura formally asked the French to recognise him as the legitimate ruler of Bornu, and the French expedition agreed after witnessing the support he had from the Bornuan people.
 Sanda Kura was invested as shehu of Bornu in front of a jubilant crowd on 14 January 1900.
-On 24 February, The Lamy expedition established a camp on the right bank of the Chari River.
+On 24 February, the Lamy expedition established a camp on the right bank of the Chari River.
 The joint French–Bornuan force crossed the river and captured Kousséri, a fortress held by Rabih on the confluence of the Logone and Chari rivers.
 On 20 April, Gentil's expedition, tired and suffering from diseases, arrived at Kousséri and Gentil was made the local administrator.